Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Thermodynamic Bounds on Amplification

 We represent the monomer composition of any complex as a vector tuple $(u,v) \in \mathbb{N}^m \times \mathbb{N}$, where $u$ is the vector of stoichiometric counts of non-input monomers, and $v$ is the count of the input monomer $I$.
 Given a complex $(u,v)$, we define its \emph{residual core} to be just its non-input monomers.
 The $L_1$-norm $|u| = \sum_{i=1}^m u_i$ of $(u,v)$ is the size of its residual core.
 Similarly, we define the \emph{input core} of $(u,v)$ as its constituent input monomers, with its size naturally given by $v$.

 The concentration of a specific complex is denoted $x_{u,v}$.
-This vector representation naturally partitions the network into three distinct pools: pure residual complexes ($v=0, u \neq \mathbf{0}$), pure input complexes ($u=\mathbf{0}, v \ge 1$), and mixed complexes ($u \neq \mathbf{0}, v \ge 1$).\footnote{There is no complex $(u=\mathbf{0},v=0)$.} Note that all concentrations in this work are smaller than one because concentrations are dimensionless mole fractions---the ratio of complexes to solvent molecules (i.e., water), and the derivation of the energy function (\cref{eq:energy_function}) only holds in the regime of substantially more dilute complexes than solvent~\cite{DBLP:journals/siam/driksBSWP07}.
+This vector representation naturally partitions the network into three distinct pools: pure residual complexes ($v=0, u \neq \mathbf{0}$), pure input complexes ($u=\mathbf{0}, v \ge 1$), and mixed complexes ($u \neq \mathbf{0}, v \ge 1$).\footnote{There is no complex $(u=\mathbf{0},v=0)$.} All concentrations are dimensionless mole fractions---the ratio of complexes to solvent molecules (i.e., water)---and are thus smaller than one.
+(The derivation of the energy function (\cref{eq:energy_function}) only holds in the regime of substantially more dilute complexes than solvent~\cite{DBLP:journals/siam/DirksBSWP07}.)

-To model the equilibrium behavior of these systems, we adopt the free-energy formulation utilized by Dirks \emph{et al.}~\cite{DBLP:journals/siam/driksBSWP07}.
+To model the equilibrium behavior of these systems, we adopt the free-energy formulation utilized by Dirks \emph{et al.}~\cite{DBLP:journals/siam/DirksBSWP07}.
 Let $g(x)$ denote the dimensionless free energy of the overall system configuration (formula given below), let $G_{u,v}$ represent the dimensionless free energy of a specific complex, and let $\mathcal{P}$ denote the set of all valid complexes in the network.
 We define the sign convention for $G_{u,v}$ such that more negative values correspond to more thermodynamically favorable complexes.

 Let $\sigma$ represent the total concentration of the input monomer $I$.
-The equilibrium concentrations are obtained by minimizing the system's total free energy (corresponding to the pseudo-Helmholtz free energy utilized extensively throughout the chemical reaction network theory literature~\cite{horn1972general,feinberg2019foundations}):
+The equilibrium concentrations are obtained by minimizing the system's total free energy (corresponding to the pseudo-Helmholtz free energy utilized extensively throughout the chemical reaction network theory literature~\cite{horn1972general,feinberg2019foundations}):\footnote{In this work, $\log$ denotes the natural logarithm.}

 This minimization is subject to the mass conservation constraint $A x = x^0(\sigma)$, where $x$ is the vector of complex concentrations, $x^0(\sigma)$ is the vector representing the total concentrations of all monomers (including the amount $\sigma$ of added input $I$), and $A$ is the mass conservation matrix mapping the concentrations of complexes to their constituent monomers.